HackerNoon wants to help remove the technology industry's barriers to entry.

 The world is your oyster!
 Go out and grab it.

-We expect you to submit at least 1 article a week, but we can be flexible based on everyone’s unique situations.
-For example, if you'd like to work in a fast-paced media company in the future, we'll choose deadlines to prepare you for such a career.
+We expect you to submit at least 1-2 articles a week, but we can be flexible based on everyone’s unique situations.

-Once you have successfully published 40 articles (however long that takes), you will have completed the fellowship and will receive a Digital Certificate to signify the completion of the program.
+Once you have successfully published 20 articles (normally should take 3 months), you will have completed the fellowship and will receive a Digital Certificate to signify the completion of the program.
+You will also receive a letter of recommendation written by your mentor.

 Whatever you want within your chosen industry.